Hardwood Floor Gaps & Cracks

 Maple Hardwood.
 Gaps, Cracks

-The most common wood specie we hear complaints about with gapping and cracks is Maple.
+The most common wood species we hear complaints about with gapping and cracks is Maple.
 Below are summaries of questions we've fielded over the years.

 Questions From Our Readers: